artefactual/atom-docs/admin-manual/maintenance/logging.rst

    php symfony cc

-You may want to clear your browser's cache as well.
 Now all events with a level of INFO or higher will be logged in ``log/qubit_cli.log``.

 These log files can grow quickly!
 Depending on your logging settings and your site traffic, Symfony warns that "these files have the strange habit of growing